Skip to content

 • Mood symptoms that worsened or shifted unexpectedly on an antidepressant

-Bipolar treatment at Feel August begins with a thorough evaluation that looks at your full mood history — not just how you are feeling today.
-Your provider asks specifically about hypomanic and manic features, family history, and prior medication responses, because these are the data that distinguish bipolar from unipolar depression.
+Bipolar treatment at Feel August begins with a thorough evaluation that looks at your full mood history.
+Not just how you are feeling today.
+Your clinician asks specifically about hypomanic and manic features, family history, and prior medication responses, because these are the data that distinguish bipolar from unipolar depression.

 When bipolar disorder is confirmed, treatment centers on mood stabilizers (lithium, lamotrigine, valproate) and/or atypical antipsychotics with mood-stabilizing properties.
 Antidepressants are used cautiously and rarely as monotherapy.
 Lab monitoring is part of the plan when indicated.
 We track mood with structured charting at each visit and adjust the plan as needed.

-Your first appointment is 60 minutes.
-Bring a comprehensive history of your mood across your lifetime — including periods that felt unusually energized, productive, or sleepless, even if they did not feel like a problem at the time.
+Your first appointment is sixty minutes.
+Bring a comprehensive history of your mood across your lifetime.
+Including periods that felt unusually energized, productive, or sleepless, even if they did not feel like a problem at the time.
 Family history is also important; bipolar disorder has a strong genetic component.

 How is bipolar different from depression?